 The government says that the Great Repeal Bill is a 'tidying up exercise' to transfer EU law into UK law as part of Brexit.
+It has even renamed it the EU Withdrawal Bill to try and make it sound like a formality.

 In fact, the bill will give the government sweeping powers to select which EU laws are transferred into UK law, including via so-called 'Henry VIII powers' to bypass a full vote in parliament.